 - You will have limited one-to-one therapy

-Outpatient programmes may be offered by the NHS or local service, but waiting times are lengthy and not suitable for those who need immediate support.
+Outpatient programmes may be offered by the NHS or local authority, but waiting times are lengthy and not suitable for those who need immediate support.

-Therefore, when it comes to the best rehab programme, residential options offer higher levels of care compared with outpatient programmes.
+Therefore, when it comes to the most effective rehab programme, residential options offer higher levels of care compared with outpatient programmes.

 When choosing the right rehab for you, it is so important to do your research correctly.
 A lot can be found online about rehabs up and down the country, through sites such as Google Reviews, their own websites, or via Facebook and other social media channels.

-We highly recommend you call the facilities and ask to schedule a visit to take a look around for yourself.
+We highly recommend you call the centre and ask about the facilities offered, you can typically schedule a visit to take a look around for yourself.
 The reputation and track record of a rehab says a lot about their standards of care, quality of staff, and effectiveness of therapies and treatments.

 The Care Quality Commission (CQC) is the regulating body for all rehabs in the UK, and this site provides useful ratings and reports on recent site inspections across the industry.